simonmeister/pysc2-rl-agents/README.md

 ## TODO
 - add missing flat observations in pre_processing.py
-- only consider the actions that can be used in a specific map
 - more detailed tensorboard logging related to different fn arguments

 ## Usage